ideasrule/platon/docs/quickstart.rst

 The example above retrieves the planetary radius (at a base pressures of 100,000 Pa), the temperature of the isothermal atmosphere, and the metallicity.
-Other parameters you can retrieve for are the C/O ratio, the cloudtop pressure, the scattering factor, the scattering slope, and the error multiple--which multiplies all errors by a constant.
+Other parameters you can retrieve for are the stellar radius, the planetary mass, C/O ratio, the cloudtop pressure, the scattering factor, the scattering slope, and the error multiple--which multiplies all errors by a constant.
+We recommend either fixing the stellar radius and planetary mass to the measured values, or only allowing them to vary 2 standard deviations aw

 Once you get the `result` object, you can make a corner plot::